JoMak/safeJs/README.md

 ##Documentation
 Currently, only parameter type checking, i.e. `sjs.func` is under implementation.
 Basic type checking is completed, however additional features (such as type checking for infinite parameters) still needs to be completed.

+###Parameter Defintions:
+Parameter types are defined using `ParamDefinition` objects.
+These are simple objects that contain the types that the parameter will support, as well as whether the parameter is allowed to be `null`, empty (i.e. empty array, string, object, etc.) or `undefined`. `ParamDefinition` objects can be created and passed to the `sjs.func` method when wraping methods.
+However other objects that can be *turned into* `ParamDefintion` objects can also be passed in, such as just a string representation of a primitive type (i.e. 'string'), or a custom object that the parameter is supported to be an instance of, or an object that contains all of the properties that a `ParamDefinition` object contains.

 ###Method Type Checking:
 The `sjs.func` method will wrap the function passed to it that will check the type (as well as undefined, null and empty) of its parameters.
 The parameter definitions can be passed as a string describing a primative javascript type, a custom object, or an array of strings and custom objects.
-An instance of a `ParameterDefiniton` object or an object that contains properties of a `ParamDefinition` object can also be passed in.
+An instance of a `ParamDefinition` object or an object that contains properties of a `ParamDefinition` object can also be passed in.

 Note that if there are only `n` parameter types/definitions specified, then only the first `n` parameters of the function will be checked.
 Also (for now) the parameter definitions must be placed in the order the parameters occur in the function.

+You can also pass in the function context (the 'this' variable) as the third parameter to `func` so run in a specific context.
+This will also ensure that the function is run in that context specified when passing it as an event listener or as a callback.

 ####Example
 	var myFunction = sjs.func({